unievo/xpilot-instructions/MultiversX/tools/mxpy/content/tx/mxpy-tx-new.md

 ## Parameters

+- `--sender SENDER`
+  The alias of the wallet set in the address config.
 - `--pem PEM`
   Path to the PEM file, if keyfile not provided.
 - `--keyfile KEYFILE`
   Path to a JSON keyfile, if PEM not provided.
 - `--passfile PASSFILE`
-  Path to a file containing keyfile's password, if keyfile provided.
-If not provided, you'll be prompted to enter the password.
+  DEPRECATED.
+Do not use.
+You'll be prompted to enter the password.
 - `--ledger`
   Boolean flag for signing transaction using Ledger.
 - `--sender-wallet-index SENDER_WALLET_INDEX`